 Where can we go to learn more?

 As mentioned above, if you’re part of the film community then please follow us and like us on both Facebook and Instagram to help us grow!
 This isn’t just another meeting group for a few beers and random films.
-Our mission is far greater and deeper, we truly want to revolutionize the way the mainstream spectators understand short films and give everyone, from graduates to veterans in the indie community, the chance to have their work shown to a larger audience, on a screen larger than a living room wall!
+Our mission is far greater and deeper, we truly want to revolutionize the way the mainstream spectators understand short films and give everyone, from graduates to veterans in the indie community, a chance to have their work shown to a larger audience, on a screen larger than a living room wall!

 So we invite all of you in the film community to spread the word, visit our website, and… Let’s make this happen together!
 From 2020 less talent will be lost and more fantastic work will be seen, by more eyes!